leonkloker/acquisolar/README.md

 This should work, if some dependencies are missing, installing necessary ones are in requirements.txt

-Website (this is an older version of our testing so if setting up testing doesn't work this will but not as well): http://www.acquisolar.com.s3-website-us-west-1.amazonaws.com
+Website (this is an older version so if setting up testing doesn't work this will, but not as well): http://www.acquisolar.com.s3-website-us-west-1.amazonaws.com
 ## Summary Sprint 4
 Leon: